 Payment of your full account balance is due 21 days after receiving your first bill.
 If you cannot pay in full, payment plans can be arranged through Patient Business Services.

-Facility and telehealth site fees
+Facility site fees

 When an outpatient clinic is owned and operated by one of our hospitals, that clinic is considered part of the hospital and UW Health is required to bill a facility fee along with any other charges that apply to that visit.
 This is called a facility fee and these clinics are sometimes referred to as “provider-based clinics."
 Even though you are not hospitalized, these facilities must meet strict patient safety standards and must follow regulatory requirements of the Centers for Medicare, Medicaid and The Joint Commission.